simplyYan/simplyYan/README.md

 -------------
 📚 Expert in Go, CoffeeScript, CSS, HTML, GDScript & Arduino (C++).

-🏆 Creator of famous projects as LAGRA, W7DTH, Cobalf and LevelDot.
+🏆 Creator of famous projects as LAGRA, W7DTH, Cobalf and GalaktaGlare.

 🎩 I have already contributed to giant projects like [GoInk](https://github.com/fuxiaohei/GoInk), and others.